-The bill amends Wyoming's public health and safety regulations concerning the liability of pesticide manufacturers and sellers.
-It establishes a new standard for the duty to warn consumers about pesticide risks.
-Specifically, it introduces a presumption that a manufacturer or seller has fulfilled their duty to warn if the pesticide carries a label approved by the United States Environmental Protection Agency (EPA) and is registered with the state department.
-This presumption can only be challenged by demonstrating that the scientific evidence does not support the warning's basis and that the manufacturer or seller was aware or should have been aware of this at the time of sale.
+The bill amends Wyoming's public health and safety laws regarding the liability of pesticide manufacturers and sellers.
+It introduces a new subsection (e) to W.S.
+35-7-360, which establishes that a manufacturer or seller's duty to warn consumers about pesticide risks is presumed to be met if the pesticide carries a label approved by the United States Environmental Protection Agency (EPA) and is registered with the state department.
+This presumption can only be challenged by demonstrating that the scientific evidence does not support the warning's basis and that the manufacturer or seller was aware or should have been aware of this lack of support at the time of sale.

 Statutes affected: Introduced: 35-7-360